 About the Journal

-African Migration Review is a peer-reviewed journal dedicated to publishing high quality papers which reflect findings from original field empirical research, exceptional theoretical studies, critical reviews of existing literature, position papers, book reviews as well as well articulated creative outputs that critically engage current knowledge in Migration Studies and which are capable of charting new courses for future research.
+Journal of African Migrations is a peer-reviewed journal dedicated to publishing high quality papers which reflect findings from original field empirical research, exceptional theoretical studies, critical reviews of existing literature, position papers, book reviews as well as well articulated creative outputs that critically engage current knowledge in Migration Studies and which are capable of charting new courses for future research.
 Scholars are therefore encouraged to Submit their manuscripts on the Journal online platform.

-African Migration Review is published once a year.
+Journal of African Migrations is published once a year.
 Articles can be submitted at any time and the review process (double-blind peer review) lasts an average of 3 months.

 Papers will be evaluated by the Editorial Board in terms of scientific/Humanistic merit, readability, and interest to general readership.